thecodrr/fdir/README.md

 **6. How long did it take you to create this?**

 Ummm.
 Maybe 18 hours?
 Make it a day.

-**7. Are you looking for a job?**

-Am I?
-Well, are you offering a job?
-If yes, I am interested. :D

-**8. Why should I care?**

-You shouldn't.
-But here's my email in case you do: **thecodrr[at]protonmail.com**.
-Don't worry, I don't bite.

-## ℹ️ Support

-Would love if you buy me a cup of coffee [right over here](https://ko-fi.com/thecodrr).
-Or just be, you know, polite and give me a star?
-Maybe even follow me?

 ## 🦮 LICENSE